in

 Plug in the pellet grill and turn the temperature to 300°F. Make sure you have the pellet grill set up for INDIRECT cooking.

 Let the pellet grill run through its start up process.
-When the pellet grill has come up to temperature, place your pig shots on the oiled grill grates, or preferably in a grill basket, or on a Phat Mat, and close the lid.
+When the pellet grill has come up to temperature, place your pig shots on the oiled grill grates, or preferably in a grill basket, or on a Grill Mat, and close the lid.

 Turn and rotate the pig shots as needed depending on how even the heating of your pellet grill is.